fredericGette/Lumia520/content/unlock_bootloader/Readme.md

 The new "type GUID" and "GUID" of the partition SBL2 are 0x74 16 times.
 The partition table is rewritten with these new information.

 I guess this "HACK" partition - having the same GUID as the SBL2 partition - confuses the secure boot process.

+And optionally, the content of the SBL3 partition is rewritten with an "engineering" version of this partition to activate the "mass storage" mode.